 History Considering how things would be different if the course of events had been different.
 Looking at local history and the impact of this on local people e.g. the Abbots Ripton train crash in the Victorian era.
 Awe and wonder around artefacts and places to visit.
 Learning about significant people / events from the past who have influenced today's society e.g. when looking at inventors during the Victorian Era and their impact on Victorian Britain.
 Appreciating how situations of injustice have provoked people to rise up and bring change in the world for example the slavery, battles and empires and the class system.
 For example, reflecting on life in the Victorian Era and analysing the differences between rich and poor.
 Understanding the consequences of events in history.
 Learning to debate about the rights and wrongs of events such as Appreciating how values in Britain have formed and evolved over time and have resulted in changes in law, attitudes and expectations.
 Encouraging children to talk to grandparents etc. when learning about e.g. WWII.
 Learning about British Leaders and monarchs and what they have taught us about social etiquette.
 Looking after / caring for historical artefacts.
 Learning about ways of life in different time periods.
 Knowing significant local, national and global historical events.
 Respecting values of different cultures and how their values have developed over time.
 Learning about the British parliament and monarchy and the changes over time.
 Learning about belief systems in history for example Mayan Gods.
-Opportunities for Spiritual battles or slavery in history.
-Opportunities for Moral Opportunities for Social Opportunities for Cultural development development development development Geography Marvel at the awe and wonder in the different weather and seasonal patterns.
-Using maps and other resources to imagine what it might be like to live in other parts of the world which are different to ours e.g. areas with natural disasters or extreme climates etc. Awe and wonder at how the world has changed and developed.
-Considering how people use / treat the environment.
+Opportunition for Spiritual battles or slavery in history.
+Opportunities for Social Opportunities for Cultural Opportunities for Spiritual development Opportunities for Moral development Opportunities for Social development Opportunities for Cultural development Geography - Marvel at the awe and wonder in - Considering how people use / - Developing map reading skills - Developing empathy and positive Geography the different weather and seasonal patterns. - Using maps and other resources to imagine what it might be like to live in other parts of the world which are different to ours e.g. areas with natural disasters or extreme climates etc. - Awe and wonder at how the world has changed and developed. treat the environment.
 Acting to make the world a more sustainable place e.g. recycling.
 Discussing the impact and effect of man on earth / on the moon / space travel.
-Considering impact of geographical activities such as deforestation etc. Developing map reading skills essential for later life.
-Understanding more about themselves and their place in their immediate, local and global community.
-Understanding the social impact of over-population and what can and can't be changed.
-Developing empathy and positive attitudes towards people of all cultures, recognising that often people have common needs and similar challenges.
-Looking at causes and effects of migration and immigration and how land use has changed over time.
+Considering impact of geographical activities such as deforestation etc. essential for later life. - Understanding more about themselves and their place in their immediate, local and global community. - Understanding the social impact of over-population and what can and can't be changed. attitudes towards people of all cultures, recognising that often people have common needs and similar challenges. - Looking at causes and effects of migration and immigration and how land use has changed over time.